BenHelal/Auto-Scaling-Group-ASG-/README.md

 This example provides a basic setup for autoscaling based on CPU utilization using Terraform.
 Adjustments and enhancements can be made based on your specific requirements and infrastructure.

-The graph starts with the aws_provider resource which defines the AWS region.
-It connects to the aws_vpc resource that represents the Virtual Private Cloud (VPC).
+The graph starts with the aws_provider resource which defines the AWS region. \n It connects to the aws_vpc resource that represents the Virtual Private Cloud (VPC).
 The VPC connects to the aws_igw resource which is the Internet Gateway.
 A aws_subnet is created within the VPC.